garden-io/garden/docs/guides/development-workflows.md

       - frontend
 ```

+To run the tests in a project, you generally use the `garden test` command to run multiple tests, or the `garden run test` command which runs a specific test.

 Garden doesn't mind what happens inside each of those test suites.
 It just makes sure the module is built and up-to-date
 when they run, and if they declare `dependencies`, Garden will make sure those dependencies are up-to-date before
 running or re-running the tests.